Selected student projects developed through Tabb Center courses, fellowships, and other undergraduate research opportunities.

 Experimental Film: The Philosophy of Earthquakes

-Cas Gustafsson, a Dean’s Undergraduate Research Award recipient, produced a short experimental film, drawing on JHU’s Bibliotheca Fictiva Collection, that explores the concept of “authenticity” and the ways people determine the legitimacy of information.
+Dean’s Undergraduate Research Award recipient Cas Gustafsson produced a short experimental film, drawing on JHU’s Bibliotheca Fictiva Collection, that explores the concept of “authenticity” and the ways people determine the legitimacy of information.

 Video Presentation: Researching the Women’s Suffrage Movement